huy/zipkin-understanding/README.md

 Zipkin consists of three processes

-1. zipkin-collector
-2. zipkin-query
-3. zipkin-web

-zipkin-collector is thrift server listening on port 9410.
-It receives and persists span data to span database zipkin-query is thrift server listening on port 9411.
-It accesses span database to answer query from zipkin-web zipkin-web is web server that provides UI interface on port 8080.
+1. zipkin-collector: thrift server listening on port 9410.
+It receives and persists span data to span database
+2. zipkin-query: thrift server listening on port 9411.
+It accesses span database to answer query from zipkin-web
+3. zipkin-web: web server that provides UI interface on port 8080.
 It connect to zipkin-query to retrieve span data